canonical/maas-ui/HACKING.md

 If MAAS is currently running then [stop it](#stopping-a-development-maas).

-Now fetch the latest master, clean and rebuild your MAAS.
+Now fetch the latest main, clean and rebuild your MAAS.

 _Note: this will clear all your MAAS data and is more reliable, but you can attempt to run `make clean` instead of `make clean+db` to preserve your current data._